skxwave/kpefk_telegram_bot/README.md

-# kpefk_telegram_bot
+# KPEFK Telegram Bot
-A Telegram bot for students of KPEFK LNTU
+### A Telegram bot for students of KPEFK LNTU

+The bot was created to interact with students and help inform them about news, schedules, and other important updates.